 - Learning preferences (one-on-one training; instructor-led classroom style training; group collaboration; written; self-guided online learning; etc.)

 - What exactly might be hindering their current ability to perform the learning objective

 Now consider the type of training you’ll deliver: instructor-led, field-based, informal job mentoring, online, written, social, etc.

 Many learning and development experts recommend a blended learning solution for safety training.
 That means mixing and matching and combining.

 In addition to the blended learning article linked in the sentence above, you may also enjoy this free Blended Learning Beginner’s Guide.

-And finally, you may want to read this interview with noted learning professional Dr. Will Thalheimer as he discusses research findings on the effectiveess of instructor-led training, elearning, and blends of both.
+And finally, you may want to read this interview with noted learning professional Dr. Will Thalheimer as he discusses research findings on the effectiveness of instructor-led training, eLearning, and blends of both.

 This stuff may seem less exciting, but it’s still important.
 Remember to think about:

 - Ability to deliver and complete training online